 NOTE: The HRM-Pro[TM] series accessory must be paired to the MARQ watch using ANT+ technology.
-If your MARQ watch was packaged with the HRM-Pro series accessory, the devices are already paired.

 You can use your compatible MARQ watch paired with the HRM-Pro series accessory to provide real-time feedback about your cross-country skiing performance.
 The power output is measured in watts.
 Factors that affect power include your speed, elevation changes, wind, and snow conditions.
 You can use power output to measure and improve your skiing performance.